QUICTester/QUICTester/README.md

 # QUICTESTER: Protocol Temporal-State Fuzzing for Analyzing QUIC Implementations
-Learning-based fuzzing consists of 3 components, Learner, Mapper and the SUT (QUIC server). <br/>
+Learning-based fuzzing consists of 3 components, the Learner, Mapper and SUT (QUIC server under test). <br/>
-Develop and test on Ubuntu 20.04 with Python3.8.
+Development and testing performed on Ubuntu 20.04 with Python3.8.

-The fuzzing will consume quite many resources, consider:
+The fuzzing process will consume many resources.
+To ensure OS limits don't interfere, consider doing the following:
 - add ```ulimit -n 65536``` to .bashrc<br/>
 - add ```ulimit -s 16384``` to .bashrc<br/>
 - add ```vm.max_map_count=100000``` in ```/etc/sysctl.conf``` and run ```sysctl -p```